immersive-audio-live/ADM-OSC/README.md

 * Extend this small grammar to more ADM properties (beds, etc.) in the future.

 ## Approach
-Bijective mapping of the Object subset of ADM avec a standard OSC grammar.
+Bijective mapping of the Object subset of ADM with a standard OSC grammar.

 ## Why OSC ?
 * Lightweight network protocol